Neurology-Psychiatry Combined Residency

 - Terrell State Hospital

-- Terrell State Hospital holds a variety of patients, including those awaiting psychiatric competency evaluation for trial.
+- Terrell State Hospital holds a variety of patients, including treatment-refractory cases and those awaiting psychiatric competency evaluation for trial.
 Residents work with Dr. Mitchell Dunn, an expert in forensic psychiatry, who teaches about competency evaluation, malpractice suits, and determining what it means to truly be not guilty by reason of insanity while walking residents through individual cases.

 - Lew Sterrett County Jail